arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/multi-protocol-gateway/content.md

 This means that the gateway can receive the data transmitted in certain protocol type and relay the data in a different protocol for a remote server.
 Such capability provides the ability to develop on distinctive types of protocols and relay the data with less complexity involving in one's end.

-The Portenta X8 paired to Portenta Max Carrier has the potential to create synergy, and you will have following tools at disposal:
+The Portenta X8 paired to Portenta Max Carrier has the potential to create synergy, and you will have following connectivity tools at disposal:

 - WiFi (MQTT Protocol)
 - Bluetooth Low Energy